nisekadesilva/AI-Job-Market-Trends/README.md

 Insight
 ──────
 <b> This section provides a global snapshot of AI job demand, highlighting both geographic distribution and how job postings evolve over time.<b>
+       ---- Geographic Insight ----
+       The distribution of job postings across countries shows a relatively balanced demand:
+          The UK records the highest number of job postings (~8452) The USA shows the lowest (~8274)

+              However, the difference between countries is minimal, indicating that,
+               <b> <i> || AI job opportunities are globally distributed rather than concentrated in a single region </b> </i>

 <br> <br>